Which x-ray apron style is right for you?

 Now that we understand the coverage and protection offered by the three main x-ray apron styles, we can take a closer look into the unique benefits available for each apron style.

 X-ray aprons offering frontal protection are available with several important features including closure options, back type and frontal aprons designed for specialty applications.
 Front protection x-ray aprons are available with three different closure types including buckle closure, strap closure (tie style), and velcro closure.

 There are several factors you will want to consider when choosing the right x-ray apron back type including apron weight, the length of procedure, and types of procedures performed.
 There are a variety of x-ray apron back types to choose from including the standard plain back apron, flex back apron, back relief/support apron, and fast wrap aprons.
-There are several speciality options available including pregnancy aprons (1.00mm Pb equivalency over fetal area) and lap guards, lead aprons with a sewn in thyroid collar, and the quick ship lightweight lead flex guard apron.
+There are several specialty options available including pregnancy aprons (1.00mm Pb equivalency over fetal area) and lap guards, lead aprons with a sewn in thyroid collar, and the quick ship lightweight lead flex guard apron.

 Front and Back Protection

 There are several options to choose from when looking for front and back protection including full wrap aprons and vest/skirt aprons.
 Standard medical x-ray protection levels commonly available for front/back protection aprons are offered in the following combinations: